The 2.4 GHz frequency band includes 802.11b and 802.11g.

 Refers to the client's software that provides credentials to the authenticator.

 Refers to the family of wireless specifications developed by the IEEE.

 A wireless LAN that operates in the 5 GHz frequency range and has a 54 Mbps data rate capability.
 Because the 5 GHz frequency range is less crowded than the 2.4 GHz frequency range, it offers a lower risk of signal interference.

 Note: For more information on the 5 GHz frequency band, refer to the Optimizing Industrial Wi-Fi Operation in the 5 GHz Frequency Band White Paper, available here.

 A wireless LAN that operates in the 2.4 GHz frequency range and has an 11 Mbps maximum data rate capacity.
 Due to the fact that this frequency range is shared with other popular devices (such as microwave ovens, cell phones, baby monitors, and Bluetooth), the 2.4 GHz band is crowded and therefore experiences more interference than the 5 GHz frequency band.

 802.11d is the ratified IEEE standard for the operation of a WLAN station radio in multiple domains.
-Summit software supports a performance-optimized version of IEEE 802.11d.
-When a Summit radio programmed for the Worldwide domain associates to an AP that is configured for 802.11d, the radio adapts its channels and maximum transmit power to those for the country specified by the AP.
+Laird's Wi-Fi software supports a performance-optimized version of IEEE 802.11d.
+When a Laird Wi-Fi radio programmed for the Worldwide domain associates to an AP that is configured for 802.11d, the radio adapts its channels and maximum transmit power to those for the country specified by the AP.

-To take advantage of 802.11d support in Summit software and ensure optimal performance, make sure that every AP on your WLAN:
+To take advantage of 802.11d support in Laird software and ensure optimal performance, make sure that every AP on your WLAN: